AGENT REDRESS SCHEMES

 As regards compensation, the amounts payable are capped at £25,000 and if an aggrieved party wishes to claim more they have to proceed via the Courts; rather than the Ombudsman Scheme.
 Members of the Scheme are bound by the Scheme decision but complainants do not have to accept the decision.
 They can go to Court instead if they are not happy with the outcome.

-If an agent is expelled then they are likely be refused access to membership of another scheme so effectively they could not then legally operate if no scheme will accept them into membership.
+If an agent is expelled then they are likely be refused access to membership of the other scheme so effectively they could not then legally operate if no scheme will accept them into membership.